Construction Infrastructure Resource Center

 The original American Jobs Plan that the Biden Administration put before Congress is at the core of the latest 2021 infrastructure spending plans.
-Spending had been proposed over an eight year time period, funded by potential corporate tax increases and other measures spread across 15 years.
+Spending had been proposed over an eight year time period, funded by potential combination of corporate and individual tax increases on those making more than $400,000 annually, repurposing of COVID pandemic funds, and other measures spread across as many as15 years.